Shaygan/TelegramBotApiBundle/README.md

 ?>
 ```
 ## Next...

 Please refer to [Telegram Bot API Official Document](https://core.telegram.org/bots/api) for getting infomration about available methods and other informations:

+## Troubleshooting

+If you did all the configurations correctly but still getting errors (Http error 500) even on getMe method, it might be because of SSL Verification.
+Please make sure you have up-to-date CA root certificate bundle to be used with cURL.

+You can configure you CA root certificate bundle by:

+ 1. Downloading up-to-date cacert.pem file from cURL website and
+ 2. Setting a path to it in your php.ini file, e.g. on Windows:

+ `curl.cainfo=c:\php\cacert.pem`

 ## License